rob-blackbourn/bareClient/bareclient/acgi/README.md

 ### Response

-Sent from the ACGI to the client.
+Sent from the ACGI to the client to pass the response.

 - `type` (Unicode string) - `"http.response"`
 - `acgi` (Dict[str, str]) `{ "version": "1.0" }`